adnansiddiquei/pgpy/README.md

 my_table = my_schema['my_table']  # option 2, using the object we previously created
 ```

-To access the metadata (column names and their data types) for this table, use:
+To access the metadata (table name, column names and their data types) for this table, use:
 ```
 my_table.meta()
 ```